schelcc/sox-live-effect-wrapper/README.md

 ## Known problems
 So my code is pretty inefficient right now.
 In the future I'd like to swap from just executing bash commands to using SoX's wrapper.
 Currently it seems to spawn many null sinks?
 I'm not really sure what's doing it but I'm working on fixing it.
 Another thing is that the audio gets screwed up after using it so I usually just ```pulseaudio -k```.
 Not very efficient but that's how it goes.

+Another thing, to use the autotune function you have to have the LADSPA pluging installed - ```sudo apt install autotalent```

 ## Suggestions please
 This is my first time publishing code that can be used by other people so odds are I screwed something up, just let me know.
 I'm super open to suggestions so feel free to give me some.
 I'm still fairly inexperienced just to warn.